quacksouls/bitburner/src/README.md

    this to destroy BN4.1, BN4.2, and BN4.3.
 The game play can be automated in BN4.x by running the script `go.js`.
 1. If you do not have access to the Singularity API, then most of your game play would be manual.
-The script `go.js` launches various other scripts to help you generate passive income, but that is as far as automation goes.
-Read the script `go.js` to help you figure out which other scripts you need to manually launch to complete your playthrough.
+[This guide](../doc/guide/README.md) helps you in your manual playthrough.
+Read the script `go.js` to help you figure out which scripts you need to manually launch to complete your playthrough.